danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 ## Update information

-The [original blog post]({{page.original}}) was released in August 2017, and was updated about a week ago.
+The [original blog post]({{page.original}}) was released in August 2017 and was updated about a week ago.
 The biggest differences between that post and this, is that this post changes the following:

 * I use `struct` instead of `class` for the models.
-Using structs simplifies how you can use and extend your model, model collections etc. so using structs where applicable is something that I really recommend.
+Using structs simplifies how you can use and extend your model, collections etc. so using structs is something that I really recommend.
 * I no longer use model protocols.
-I instead use api-specific model structs that can be converted to domain-specific models.
-This removes much fiddling needed to make the api mapping work while still conforming to a model protocol.
+I instead use api-specific model structs that can be mapped to domain-specific models.
+This is much more flexible, although it requires more mapping code.
 * The Swift 4.2 demo app has much more comments, to guide developers and explain what the various parts do.
 The code is also a lot better ;)